johnoro/Intro-to-C/README.md

   - [x] queue
   - [x] quicksort
   - [ ] hangman
+  - [ ] a script for changing line endings; to make a PR with against Lambda's, per:

+  > Having a script for changing line endings would be super convenient.
+It seems like the `runtests.sh` files are the cause of this problem.

 Inside a module directory, type `make tests` (just like with the `npm install` command needing a `package.json` file, the `make` command requires a